JoshTalks/hf_blog_temp/README.md

 Broad geographic coverage requires recruitment across hundreds of districts rather than longer sessions from fewer speakers, and distributed recruitment at this scale introduces failure modes that a smaller collection does not face: contributors gaming the task, played-back audio submitted as live speech, and inattentive annotation.
 Each is addressed by an explicit check.

-Recordings were collected on an online platform on which pairs of contributors recorded dual-channel conversations on assigned everyday topics.
-Contributors used their own devices, frequently low-end handsets on unstable connections, which accounts for the device and acoustic diversity reported above.
+**Recruitment and recording.**
+Contributors were recruited through the Voice Arena community, a nationwide digital platform whose reach extends into the rural and semi-urban districts that speech corpora rarely cover.
+Pairs then recorded two-person conversations over a peer-to-peer interface, dual-channel, on assigned everyday topics.
+Contributors used their own handsets and their own connections.
+Many of those are low-end devices on unstable bandwidth, which is why that condition is present in the released audio rather than filtered out of it.
 Prospective contributors completed a language proficiency screening before being granted recording access, were compensated, and provided informed consent covering use in training and distribution.
 A per-speaker duration cap, calibrated per language to the population size and geographic distribution of its speakers, prevented a small number of prolific contributors from dominating a language or region; more than half of the speakers in these sets contribute exactly one segment.

+**Elicitation.**
 Eliciting spontaneous speech at scale presents its own difficulty, as contributors tend to produce short and sparse responses without structured guidance.
 Each conversation was therefore seeded with an open-ended narrative cue and progressively revealed follow-up questions, spanning domains including travel, healthcare, agriculture, education and digital services, guiding the exchange toward extended description without scripting it.
 Candidate topics were generated with large language models, then reviewed and localised by native-speaker linguists.

+**Quality control.**
 Every recording passed a set of gating checks prior to transcription.
 The spoken language was verified against the assigned language using language identification models trained on human-annotated data across more than 30 languages.
 Speaker gender was confirmed against the self-reported label using a dedicated classifier, applied as corroboration of the self-report rather than as a replacement for it.
 A further model distinguished genuine spontaneous conversation from pre-recorded or played-back audio.
 Signal-to-noise ratio estimation removed recordings degraded beyond intelligibility, while natural environmental background noise was deliberately preserved so that the acoustic realism of in-the-wild speech is retained.
 Recordings clearing these checks were segmented by voice activity detection, split at two seconds of continuous silence or at a fifteen-second soft cap closed at the next detected silence.
 Segmentation was applied independently per channel, so every segment is single-speaker and single-channel.
 Segments then passed a DNSMOS P.808 check.

+**Transcription.**
 Reference transcripts are human work.
 A first draft was generated by internal ASR models trained on in-domain data, none of which appear on any public leaderboard, so no system evaluated on these sets contributed to the references it is scored against.
 Every subsequent stage was performed by native-speaking linguists under a five-level protocol built on a strict separation of labour, in which each correction round is followed by an independent verification round performed by a different annotator, so no linguist audits their own output.
 A linguist first corrects the draft segment by segment against the acoustic signal; a second re-verifies it and flags residual disagreements.
 Subsequent levels iterate this cycle with fresh annotators, progressively resolving ambiguous phonetic realisations, code-switching boundaries, named entities, and orthographic consistency across spelling variants.
 Numerals are written as words, so that the transcript corresponds directly to what was spoken.
 Segments still flagged at the final level were returned for re-transcription before admission.
 Annotator behaviour was monitored automatically throughout, flagging submissions containing characters outside the target script, unnatural character or word repetitions, and unusually low or high edit counts.

 ## What the metadata makes visible